minkymorgan/bytefreq-awk/README.md

 ## Introduction
-*bytefreq*, short for "byte frequency" is a data quality toolkit for *deep data quality investigations* for tabular file based data
+*bytefreq* is a data quality and data profiling toolkit.

 It can be used to:
     1) profile the bytes (characters) in a file
     2) profile columns per row in a file (find parser errors)